ViktorDevOpsCourse/CodersInControl/README.md

-# Slack bot for managing application versions on Kubernetes
+# Slack bot for managing application versions on multi-env Kubernetes

 This bot is designed to simplify the process of managing application versions on Kubernetes directly from your Slack workspace.
 Whether you need to check the current status of versions, view changes, promote to the next environment, or rollback to a previous version, this bot has you covered.